ERobsham/generic-space-shooter/README.md

 Planning on exclusively using Odin's `core` and `vendor:SDL2` libraries (plus a couple terrible homebrew sprites) to build a game from scratch.

+*Update:*  Adding one more dependency: `ImGUI` (see `https://gitlab.com/L-4/odin-imgui/` for the odin specific bindings).
+When I started looking into rendering text (fonts) and managing GUI stacks, I found all kinds of info pointing at `ImGUI` as more or less a gold standard for game UIs (from indie to AAA, tooling and more).
+So I figured the fact it is so widely used, seems like compelling argument for giving it a try, and getting some experience with how it works.

 ## Trying it yourself: